Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 ## Defining default subscription mode

-You can define the default subscription mode thanks to `defaultSubscriptionMode` attribute in associated subscriber's configuration.
+You can define the default subscription mode with the  `defaultSubscriptionMode` attribute in the associated subscriber's configuration.
 In case you don't define a default subscription mode, one is defined either by using the first item of `allowedSubscriptionModes` or depending on the publisher payload type.

 | Publisher Payload type | defaultSubscriptionMode |